kelu124/echomods/include/probes/define.md

 # apogee5MHz
 * code:apogee5MHz
 * smalldesc:an Apogee 5MHz probe
 * longdesc:an Apogee 5MHz probe.
 Head should be containing a 5MHz piezo.
 EEProm n the head.
 Classical motor, single coax to the head, plus optical tracking.
 2 pins for piezo, 9 pins for motors + sensor.
 It may be a 4 wire motors, then 5 to optical control (white, yellow, Red, black, purple).
+[Opened](/include/20200809r/images/apogee5MHz/).
+Piezo salvaged from there.

 # apogee10MHz
 * code:apogee10MHz